-The combined Dorset & Wiltshire Fire and Rescue Service came into being on 1 April 2016, and serves the local authority areas of Bournemouth, Dorset, Poole, Swindon and Wiltshire.
+The combined Dorset & Wiltshire Fire and Rescue Service serves the local authority areas of Bournemouth, Dorset, Poole, Swindon and Wiltshire.

-In addition to tackling fires and helping people involved in road traffic collisions, the service will respond to all manner of emergencies.
-It has specialist teams providing rope, water and animal rescue capability, it assists with flooding incidents, and can be called on to help other agencies.
+In addition to tackling fires and helping people involved in road traffic collisions, the service responds to emergencies.
+Its specialist teams provide rope, water and animal rescue capability, and it assists with flooding incidents.

 For over 160 years, Her Majesty’s Inspectorate of Constabulary independently assessed and reported on the efficiency and effectiveness of police forces and policing, in the public interest.